metunlp/fiber/README.md

 ## Dataset Structure

-The dataset is divided into two major parts:
+The file structure, i.e. tree, of the dataset is as follows.
 ```
 .
 ├── multi_entity # Queries with multiple correct answers.